 - Move to OU: a user is moved to the specified organizational unit, formatted specifically for the destination type (e.g. “/OU name” for GSuite, “OU=[OU name]” for Active Directory, OU’s do not exist in Azure)

 In order to trigger an export, the destination must be mapped with a collection of users from one or more sources.
 Users will be exported to destinations automatically once exports are both enabled in settings and next to the desired destination on the Destinations page.
-You can also trigger an export manually by toggling the enable/disable switch next to the desired destination on the destinations page.
+You can also trigger an export manually either by toggling the enable/disable switch or pressing the play button next to the desired destination on the destinations page.